symbolic-kg/PyClause/docs/feature/triple_explanations.rst

 - **pred_rules[i][j][k]** gives the **k'th** grounding for the **j'th** rule predicting target **i**.
 A grounding is itself a list of triples.
 Note that the number of groundings per rule as well as the grounding length varies over different rules.

-In our example each target was only predicted by one rule:
+In our example, each target was only predicted by one rule:

 .. code-block:: python